ripsawridge/site/site/contents/_cma/2011/shorts.md

 Christian and I took advantage of the sun today by exercising rusty rock climbing skills.
 Well at least in my case, for his case he is almost totally new to it.
 Today would be his first lead on rock and his first short multipitch climb.
 Good job, man!

-We spent the whole time at the ÖAV-Klettergarten.
+We spent the whole time at the Ã–AV-Klettergarten.
 We climbed:

 <ul>
 <li>Skyscraper (IV+).
 (3 times/1 lead) - cold!</li>